 South Korea is a modern, industrialised economy, a representative democracy and has substantial infrastructure advantages, in many respects, superior to western jurisdictions.
-South Korea is an investment-grade country with Moodys and Standard & Poors ratings of Aa2 and AA respectively.
+South Korea is an investment-grade country with Moodys and Standard & Poors ratings of Aa2 and AA respectively (: and telecommunications are also placed conveniently nearby.